Wednesday, December 31, 2025

 INT.
 PORSCHE

 Barbara gets phone from purse in passenger seat, stares at selfie Chloe has sent that includes Tom and Hunter at the patio table, sunset upon the Organ Mountains.
-She stares, finally puts phone in purse, gets out, walks to front door, opens, greeted by German Shepherd that comes out happy to see Barbara, who kneels to and hugs, leads dog into house, shuts door behind her.
+She stares, finally puts phone in purse, gets out, walks to front door, opens, greeted by German Shepherd that comes out happy to see her.
+Barrbara kneels to greet the dog, leads dog into house, shuts door behind her.

 scene 19 bookmark